Notice of Privacy Rights and Practices

 FCH is committed to protecting your health information.
 In order to provide you with quality care and to comply with certain legal requirements; we create a record of the care and services you receive each time you visit FCH.
 Your medical record may include your symptoms, what was found during exams, tests results, diagnoses, treatment given and a future plan of care.

 Although your medical and financial records are the property of FCH, the information belongs to you.
 FCH complies with all Federal and State laws that apply.
 All request to exercise the following health information rights must be in writing.
 We will follow policies to handle requests and notify you of our actions and your rights.
-You may receive request forms or exercise your right by contacting the FCH Privacy Officer at 402-759-3167.
+You may receive request forms or exercise your right by contacting the FCH Privacy Officer, Amber Taylor, at 402-759-3167.

 -> Request Restrictions: You have the right to request a restriction on how we use and disclose your health information for treatment, payment, healthcare operations or to certain family members or friends identified by you who are involved in your care or payment for your care.
 We are not required to agree to your request and we will notify you if we are unable to agree.